aliabe-creator/CleanTech-NAICS-Scraper/geocoding+tableau-tutorial.md

     * Save the viz to Tableau Public by going to File > Save to Tableau Public.
 Choose a name to save it as (login if necessary), and the viz should automatically open in your default browser.
     * __To update data__
         * Close the Tableau Public app on your computer.
-        * Make necessary changes to the locally saved Excel file.
+        * Make necessary changes to the locally saved Excel file, update Google Sheets accordingly.
         * Reopen Tableau Public.
 The edits should automatically be ingested into Tableau.
         * Re-publish the viz to Tableau Public by going to File > Save to Tableau Public.